Applying for a Land Disturbance Permit in Georgetown County:

 Please follow the steps below when applying for a Land Disturbance Permit.
+A submittal will be considered incomplete until all required electronic and hardcopy documents are received in our office.
 To save time, please submit all electronic and hardcopy documents on the same day.
-A submittal will be considered incomplete until all required documents are received in our office.
-If you have any specific questions regarding the permitting process, please email us at firstname.lastname@example.org.
+If you have any specific questions regarding the permitting process, please email us at email@example.com.

-In addition to submitting electronically please submit the following, with ORIGINAL signatures, to the Georgetown County Stormwater Division office .
+In addition to submitting electronically, please submit the following hardcopy documents, with ORIGINAL signatures, to the Georgetown County Stormwater Division office: